First Time Submitter, Presenter or Speaker

 What should I expect the day I present?

 You must check in at registration upon arrival.
-You will be provided with a name badge and banners along with any additional items that come with your conference registration.
+You will be provided with a name badge along with any additional items that come with your conference registration.

 You will be provided a conference matrix or schedule of events.
 This matrix includes the room name and times of your session.
 You should be outside the door to your room no later than 15 minutes prior to your session.